fluidself/fluidself.org/_books/psychology/willpower.md

 People with conflicting goals reported fewer positive emotions, more negative emotions, and more depression and anxiety.

 The best results came from the group working on posture.
-That tiresome old advice--"Sit up straight!"--was more useful than anyone had imagined.
+That tiresome old advice—"Sit up straight!"—was more useful than anyone had imagined.
 By overriding their habit of slouching, the students strengthened their willpower and did better at tasks that had nothing to do with posture.

 Make highly specific plans for automatic behavior in certain situations.
 If x happens, I will do y.
 The more you use this technique to transfer the control of your behavior to automatic processes, the less effort you will expend.